-Here is our list of the best virtual International Women’s Day ideas for work.
+Here is our list of the best virtual Women’s Day celebration ideas for the office.

-International Women’s Day is a global occasion observed on March 8.
-The purpose of the holiday is to recognize women’s achievements and to promote women’s rights, equality, and gender fairness.
-International Women’s Day is called Women’s Day too.
+International Women’s Day is a global event observed on March 8.
+The purpose of the holiday is to celebrate women’s achievements and to promote women’s rights, equality, and gender fairness.
+International Women’s Day is also called National Women’s Day.
 March is also Women’s History Month in the US, UK, and Australia.

 This article includes: